 You will find over 70 historic buildings, complete with artifacts, furniture, tools and equipment.
 The history is real, the stories you hear are true.
 Staff are thoroughly trained and immersed in the 19th century to provide you, the visitor, with an authentic visit to New Brunswick in the 1800s

 There is enough to do in Fredericton for a quiet evening.
 This website will give you some thoughts on how to enjoy Fredericton.
-You can unwind and get ready for the next leg of journey which will take you to Charlottetown, PEI.
-The trip according to my Google map should take something over four hours.
+You can continue to unwind and practice being a Canadian.
+The next leg of journey which will take you to Charlottetown, PEI, is a relatively short one.
+With the new TransCanada Highway and the causeway, the trip according to my Google map should take just over three and one half hours.

-You can view some great shots of the Valley at this Annapolis Valley website.
-Make certain you at least catch the ones of Port Lorne and Hampton which were the two fishing villages on either side of our first home in Saint Croix Cove.
+You can view some pictures of the Annapolis Valley at this website.
 If you have time stop by Bridgetown and have some fried clams for me at what I have been told is a very good clam spot, The End of the Line Pub.
-Their menu looks like a good way to say goodbye to Nova Scotia.
+I have heard they have a menu which is a good way to say goodbye to Nova Scotia.
 Trust me it won't be very hard to find.
 Nothing in the Annapolis Valley is hard to find.

 Good luck on your trip, you won't regret the driving.
 You'll see some spots with enough beauty to take your breath away.
 It is a little like going back to an earlier time so relaxing isn't very hard.
 Don't be surprised if you find some self service fruit and vegetable stands along the way and lots of friendly people, great seafood, and wonderful sites.